Sunday, July 15, 2018

 a) The context:

-After the calling (in the text "institution") of the twelve (Mk 3: 13-19), Jesus teaches and heals as part of their schooling.
+After the calling ("institution" in the text) of the twelve (Mk 3:13-19), Jesus teaches and heals as part of their schooling.
 Now the time has come for their first public practice: as a first experience, they have to go and proclaim.
-Two by two, they go among the people with tasks, which in Mark seem to be rather simple: a generic proclamation to conversion and various types of prodigies against evil.
-Jesus does not let the violent refusal of himself in Nazareth frighten him, a fact first recalled by Mark: Mk 6:1-6.
-He does not suspend his mission because our closed minds cannot block him.
+Two by two, they go among the people with tasks, which in Mark seem to be rather simple: a generic proclamation to conversion and various types of warnings against evil.
+Jesus does not let the violent refusal of Himself in Nazareth frighten Him, a fact first recalled by Mark: Mk 6:1-6.
+He does not suspend His mission, because our closed minds cannot block Him.

-The other two Synoptic Gospels (Mt 10: 1-42; Lk 9: 1-10) recount with greater precision the tasks and challenges the twelve will meet.
-However, in all the Gospels it is important to note that the mission comes from Jesus and only after they have learnt from him the manner and the content.
-The number "twelve" - so often repeated in connection with the foundation of the new community, even to the glories of the Apocalypse - signify continuity, but also the surpassing of the preceding saving economy.
-The sending "two by two" must be understood according to the Jewish mentality that accepts any witness only if it is brought by a "community" (at least minimal) and not by one person.
+The other two Synoptic Gospels (Mt 10:1-42; Lk 9:1-10) recount with greater precision the tasks and challenges the twelve will meet.
+However, in all the Gospels it is important to note that the mission comes from Jesus and only after they have learned from Him the manner and the content.
+The number "twelve", which is also the number of the tribes of Israel, is so often repeated in connection with the foundation of the new community, even to the glories of the Apocalypse, signifying continuity and the surpassing of the preceding saving economy.
+The sending "two by two" must be understood according to the Jewish mentality that accepts any witness only if it is brought by a "community" ( a minimum of two) and not by one person.
+“Two” also appears in other instructions from Jesus (Mt 18:19-20).

 b) The text:

-And he went about among the villages teaching.
-7 And he called to him the twelve, and began to send them out two by two, and gave them authority over the unclean spirits.
-8 He charged them to take nothing for their journey except a staff; no bread, no bag, no money in their belts; 9 but to wear sandals and not put on two tunics.
-10 And he said to them, "Where you enter a house, stay there until you leave the place.
-11 And if any place will not receive you and they refuse to hear you, when you leave, shake off the dust that is on your feet for a testimony against them."
-12 So they went out and preached that men should repent.
-13 And they cast out many demons, and anointed with oil many that were sick and healed them.
+Jesus summoned the Twelve and began to send them out two by two and gave them authority over unclean spirits.
+He instructed them to take nothing for the journey but a walking stick— no food, no sack, no money in their belts.
+They were, however, to wear sandals but not a second tunic.
+He said to them, “Wherever you enter a house, stay there until you leave.
+Whatever place does not welcome you or listen to you, leave there and shake the dust off your feet in testimony against them.”
+So they went off and preached repentance.
+The Twelve drove out many demons, and they anointed with oil many who were sick and cured them.

 3. A moment of silent prayer

-to re-read the text with our heart and to recognise in the words and structure, the presence of the mystery of the living God.
+to re-read the text with our heart and to recognize in the words and structure, the presence of the mystery of the living God.

 4. Some questions